Leaderboard

 1 point

-Per Variety and Deadline, Judy Woodruff has announced to staffers that she will depart the anchor desk of the PBS NewsHour at the end of this year (she will anchor coverage of the midterm elections) and transition to special projects and long-form reporting for WETA.
-Her successors are (confirmed by two internal sources) expected to be correspondents and fill-in anchors Amna Nawaz and Geoff Bennett; official word might come this fall.0 points
+29. Per Variety and Deadline, Judy Woodruff has announced to staffers that she will depart the anchor desk of the PBS NewsHour at the end of this year (she will anchor coverage of the midterm elections) and transition to special projects and long-form reporting for WETA.
+Her successors are (confirmed by two internal sources) expected to be correspondents and fill-in anchors Amna Nawaz and Geoff Bennett; official word might come this fall.

-ABC has been reading the news in the present tense for a while, although that really accelerated after David Muir took over WNT.
+30. ABC has been reading the news in the present tense for a while, although that really accelerated after David Muir took over WNT.
 I guess that style of delivery is supposed to make the news sound like it’s happening in real time, but it’s devolved into being unintentionally hilarious, given that they aren’t even speaking in complete sentences anymore.
-It’s certainly a departure from Peter Jennings’ style of delivery.0 points
+It’s certainly a departure from Peter Jennings’ style of delivery.

 This leaderboard is set to Chicago/GMT-05:00